House of Fraser plans to close stores

 More recently, several other big High Street names have struggled in the face of online competition, a decline in consumer confidence and rising overheads.

-Toys R Us and Maplin went into administration on the same day in February, while New Look and Carpetright have both entered into CVAs,
+Toys R Us and Maplin went into administration on the same day in February, while New Look and Carpetright have both entered into CVAs.